 Peter and Eun tried to teach Kora how to act like Holly, but they quickly realized it was a futile endeavor.
-Not only was Kora patently uninterested in employing up-speak and mastering teen-queen cattery, she had no aptitude for it.
+Not only was she patently uninterested in employing up-speak or learning teen-queen cattery, she had no aptitude for it.
 Her expression rarely deviated from a fixed, burning stare.

-“I was taught to be a warrior,” she stated, her eyes narrowing into a ball-withering squint.
+“I was taught to be a warrior,” she informed them, her eyes narrowing into a ball-withering squint.

 “Well you can’t talk old-timey or act all aggro,” Peter replied.
 “That’s not who Holly is, dammit!”